ryan-d-williams/Talent-Marketplace/README.md

 There are 2 scripts (as of right now).

-1. The first and most common is if you have already favorited your assignments and just want an automated way to reorder them.
+1. The first (and most common) is if you have already favorited your assignments and just want an automated way to reorder them.
 [Click here for those instructions](#reorder-your-preferences)
 2. The second is if you haven't already favorited your assignments and want a script to both favorite them and put them in the right order.
 [Click here for those instructions](#favorite-and-reorder-your-preferences)

+Both should be able to be accomplished in just a few minutes (rather than a few hours of dragging and dropping)

 Want more automation?
 Add your request as an issue!